 As a minimum operating requirement, volunteers are advised to complete the 1st for Sport Safeguarding qualification delivered by the county sports partnership, Lancashire Sport.
-Staff will also be provided with access to other relevant Safeguarding training relevant to their role including NCS Trust, EFLT, FA and Local Authority (Blackpool Safeguarding Board free training) training opportunities.
+Staff will also be provided with access to other relevant Safeguarding training relevant to their role including EFLT, FA and Lancashire Safeguarding Board training.